ClementineAccount/Albuquerque/README.md

 it was inspired by the internal codenames of Windows Operating Systems that were named after American cities.
 I chose Albuquerque as it is a niche and unknown city in New Mexico that I have a personal connection with.

+It is also used to test whether OpenGL Wrapper [Fwog](https://github.com/JuanDiegoMontoya/Fwog) is suitable for use in a third party long term project.

 Build Instructions
 ---
 Coming Soon!
 Right now it only builds on Windows.
 If you know Cmake, just run the CMake files and cross your fingers that it works after